stjns/minesweeper/README.md

 # minesweeper
 Minesweeper

-What happened with a software engineering manager that misses programming had an evening to myself.
+What happened when a software engineering manager that misses programming had an evening to myself.
 The initial version was written in about 2 hours with some very rusty programming skills.
-About an hour of refinement has gone in since then.
+It's had about four hours of work total at this point.

+TODO
+1. better win/lose logic/actions
+2. convenience feature to mark multiple flags at once
+3. mobile optimization/controls
+4. actual styling
+5. ability to generate a "no guess" version

 I'm currently using Parcel, so to run